aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-01-catalyst-status-menu.md

 <figure><img src="/images/status-menu-help.png" srcset="/images/status-menu-help.png 2x" alt="Screenshot of a status menu, courtesy of https://support.apple.com/guide/mac-help/menu-bar-mchlp1446/mac" /></figure>

 Look up at the righthand side of a Mac’s menu bar and you’ll see a row of icons called **status menus**.
 Several status menus are provided by macOS, such as the Wi-Fi and Volume controls.
-But third-party apps can also create status menus to provide easy, always-available access to app features.
+Third-party apps can also create status menus to provide easy, always-available access to app features.

 In this post, I will walk you through creating a status menu app — a small AppKit app that runs separately from its parent app — and embedding it in a Mac Catalyst app.
 The parent app will have a checkbox that shows or hides the status menu, and clicking the status menu icon will show a popover.
 Let’s do it!